Planning and operations guide

 Most Azure environments are dynamic, with resources regularly being created, spun up or down, reconfigured, and changed.
 Defender for Cloud helps ensure that you have visibility into the security state of these new resources.

-When you add new resources (VMs, SQL DBs) to your Azure Environment, Defender for Cloud will automatically discover these resources and begin to monitor their security.
-This also includes PaaS web roles and worker roles.
-If Data Collection is enabled in the Security Policy, additional monitoring capabilities will be enabled automatically for your virtual machines.
+When you add new resources (VMs, SQL DBs) to your Azure environment, Defender for Cloud automatically discovers these resources and begins to monitor their security, including PaaS web roles and worker roles.
+If Data Collection is enabled in the Security Policy, more monitoring capabilities are enabled automatically for your virtual machines.